Estimated Repair Costs for 4 Typical Furnace Problems

 There are a couple of reasons why your furnace won’t turn on, so make sure to check all of them.

-• Is your thermostat set correctly?
+• Is your thermostat set right?
 Make sure it’s on “heat,” “auto” and that your desired temperature is greater than the room’s current temperature.
-If you use a programmable thermostat, make sure it has fresh batteries.
+If you use a programmable thermostat, make sure it has new batteries.

 • Is the furnace switch off?
 Your furnace has a power switch located on or close to it.
 Because this switch looks like a light switch, it’s easy to accidentally turn it off.
-If it was off, it may take your furnace a few minutes to start.
+If it was off, it may take your furnace a few minutes to turn on.

 • Is the air filter clean?
-A dusty air filter can cause a lot of problems for your furnace.
+A dusty air filter can create a lot of problems for your furnace.
 Get a new one if you can’t see light through it.

 Estimated Repair Cost